VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 `explorer.exe .` This is a handy trick to open a file explorer in your WSL partition.

 Also handy if you want to run a windows program on files in WSL without manually moving them to Windows.
-I used to this trick to develop Löve2D games from WSL and launch them from Windows.
+I used this trick to develop Löve2D games from WSL and launch them from Windows.

-If you want to see more of my own environment you can checkout my [dotfiles](https://github.com/VVoruganti/dotfiles) on my github page
+If you want to see more of my own environment you can check out my [dotfiles](https://github.com/VVoruganti/dotfiles) on my Github page